-Question Answer Marks EITHER 1(a) In what ways, and with what dramatic effects, does Shakespeare present nature in the play?
+Question Answer Marks EITHER 1(a) Compare and contrast Shakespeare's dramatic presentation of Leontes and Polixenes as fathers in the play.
 25 Mark according to the levels of response marking criteria.
-OR 1(b) Analyse Shakespeare's presentation of the relationship between Leontes and Camillo, here and elsewhere in the play.
-You should pay careful attention to language, tone and action in your answer.
+OR 1(b) Analyse the following extract, focusing in particular on Shakespeare's presentation of Hermione, here and elsewhere in the play.
+You should pay close attention to language, tone and action in your answer.
 25 Mark according to the levels of response marking criteria.